Produce 101: Tomatoes

 It’s a controlled environment with more consistent harvest cycles.
 They grow a little quicker, and the costs can be a little more.

 Hothouse tomatoes often come on the vine, and while it certainly looks great, it actually has a practical function.
-The caylix keeps the tomatoes from drying out as fast.
+The calyx keeps the tomatoes from drying out as fast.
 So, it extends the shelf life.

-Well, you need to decide how you’re going to use the tomato.
-If you are looking for a uniform slice to go on top of a sandwich or as a featured part of your dish, you probably want to go with a #1.
-It’s a more consistent size and color.
 If you are processing it down into something like salsa…exterior appearance doesn’t really matter as long as the quality of the fruit is good.
 So, save some food cost and look at a #2 or #3 pack.
 Typically, they are called field run tomatoes, or even culls, some people call them salsa tomatoes.
 You’ll save a little money and you’ll get the same quality.

-What is the best for cooking?
+What is the Best Tomato for Cooking?

 Roma tomatoes are graded the same as round tomatoes.
 But they are used a little different.
 It’s a better cooking tomato.
 While you can certainly use them raw, sliced, or diced, they really shine in a cooking application.
 The walls of the Roma tomato are thicker and hold up better in the cooking process.